 Luckily, your success is all hinged on one thing: mastering a creative brief.
 That’s right.
 A creative brief is not only an outline for your writing project, it shapes and directs the creative work to help resonate with the right audience and make them actually care about your brand.

-Most brand marketers underestimate their power.
+Most brand marketers underestimate their power, whether using them in-house or when hiring ebook writers.
 With that being said, how can you make sure you maximize the potential of building a brief for your first long-form content project?
 You need to answer the five Ws: Who?
 What?
 Where?
 When?
 Why?
 But most importantly: the who and why.

 Here are the juicy details…